webuild-consortium/webuild-attestation-rulebooks-catalog/rulebooks/rb-ubo/README.md

 ## 2 Attestation Attributes and Metadata

-The Ultimate Beneficial Owner (UBO) Attestation provides a standardized, verifiable representation of the natural persons who ultimately own or control a legal entity.
-It enables structured and trusted exchange of beneficial ownership data between organizations for use in KYS (Know Your Supplier), KYC (Know Your Customer), Anti-Money Laundering (AML) compliance, supplier onboarding, and regulatory due diligence processes.
+The Ultimate Beneficial Owner (UBO) Attestation provides a standardised, verifiable representation of the natural persons who ultimately own or control a legal entity.
+It enables structured and trusted exchange of beneficial ownership data between organisations for use in KYS (Know Your Supplier), KYC (Know Your Customer), Anti-Money Laundering (AML) compliance, supplier onboarding, and regulatory due diligence processes.